abeidabdou/WAL-I/README.md

 **WAL-I is a friendly Discord bot powered by AI and the Discord API, designed to assist you and your moderators by understanding and responding to commands in plain, everyday language.**

 > Welcome to the shortest documentation you'll ever read!
-> Before starting, watch the video to understand more about what you will be reading.
+> Before starting, watch the video if you didn't watch it before to understand more about what you will be reading.

 ## What Can WAL-I Do?